chris-roerig/non-root-nodejs-installer/README.md

 ##Help

-If your getting the error
+* If you are getting the error

 ```
 Could not open library 'archive': archive: cannot open shared object file: No such file or directory.
 (LoadError)